Introduction to HTTP Handlers

 If you want to create a custom file name extension for your handler, you must explicitly register the extension with IIS and ASP.NET.
 The advantage of not using the .ashx file name extension is that your handler is then reusable for different extension mappings.
 For example, in one application your custom handler might respond to requests that end in .rss, and in another application it might respond to requests that end in .feed.
 As another example, your handler might be mapped to both file name extensions in the same application, but might create different responses based on the extension.

 Asynchronous HTTP handlers allow you to start an external process, such as a method call to a remote server, and then continue the processing of the handler without waiting for the external process to finish.
 During the processing of an asynchronous HTTP handler, ASP.NET places the thread that would ordinarily be used for the external process back into the thread pool until the handler receives a callback from the external process.
 This can prevent thread blocking and greatly improve performance, because only a limited number of threads can be executed at once.
 If a number of users request synchronous HTTP handlers that rely on external processes, the operating system can quickly run out of threads because many threads are blocked and waiting for an external process.

-When you create an asynchronous handler, in addition to implementing the IHttpAsyncHandler interface, you must implement theto initiate an asynchronous call for processing individual HTTP requests.
+When you create an asynchronous handler, in addition to implementing theinterface, you must implement the to initiate an asynchronous call for processing individual HTTP requests.
 You must also implement the method to run cleanup code when the process ends.

 Theclass receives requests and is responsible for forwarding a request to an appropriate HTTP handler.
 You can create a custom HTTP handler factory by creating a class that implements the interface.
 Creating a custom handler factory can allow finer control over the processing of an HTTP request by creating different handlers based on run-time conditions.
 For example, with a custom HTTP handler factory, you can instantiate one HTTP handler for a file type if the HTTP request method is PUT, and another if the method is GET.